Jarzka/stylefy/README.md

 # Features

-- Styles as Clojure data for any UI element
+- Define styles as Clojure data, for any UI element
 - Sub-styles help you to define a style for your component and all the elements inside of it in a single map
-- Use any other classes (such as Boostrap) easily with stylefy, override style props if necessary
+- Use any 3rd party classes or frameworks (such as Boostrap) easily with stylefy, override style props if necessary
-- Define general, inheriting styles (such as text color, font etc.) by putting them in the root component of the app
 - Define how your style behaves in different modes, for example when a mouse is on top of an element using the style
 - Vendor prefixes, define which vendor prefixes are used and which properties should be prefixed
 - Globally defined vendor prefixes
 - Media queries, define how your style looks on various screen sizes
+- Define general, inheriting styles (such as text color, font etc.) by putting them in body element
-- Keyframes
+- Keyframes (for CSS animations)
-- Font-face
+- Font-face (for 3rd party web fonts)
 - Feature queries (@supports)
 - Small and simple core API
-- Style caching using local storage
+- Style caching using local storage (must be turned on separately)
 - All features are tested to work with Chrome, Firefox, Edge & Internet Explorer 11

 # Requirements